lsp199308/patches/README.md

 * [Guide describing how to patch ES, - TitleID 0100000000000033.](ES-0100000000000033.md)

-Other guides will be linked in this README.md but be be published without any context of the previous guides, assuming the tutorial on how to do things is over.
+Other guides will be linked in this README.md but be be published without any context of the previous guides, assuming the tutorial on how to do things is over. part 1 and part 2 are considered the tutorial.

+-Credits: me (@borntohonk)